bitwarden/help/_articles/organizations/create-an-organization.md

    - **Teams:** For businesses and other team organizations. [**Learn more.**](https://bitwarden.com/help/article/about-bitwarden-plans/#teams-organizations)
    - **Enterprise:** For businesses and other large organizations. [**Learn more.**](https://bitwarden.com/help/article/about-bitwarden-plans/#enterprise-organizations)

-   {% note %}Paid Organizations (Families, Teams, or Enterprise) include premium features for all enrolled users.
+   {% callout info %}Paid Organizations (Families, Teams, or Enterprise) include premium features for all enrolled users.
 For more information about premium features, see [About Bitwarden Plans](https://bitwarden.com/help/article/about-bitwarden-plans/#compare-the-plans).
-   {% endnote %}
+   {% endcallout %}
 6. If you selected a Paid Organization, enter the following information:
    - For **Teams** or **Enterprise**, enter the number of **User Seats** you need.
 You can add additional seats later if required.
    - For **Families**, **Teams**, or **Enterprise**, enter the amount of **Additional Storage (GB)** you need.
 You plan comes with 1 GB of shared encrypted file storage, and you can add additional storage later if needed.